hdadvisors/chesterfield-market-analysis/docs/part-2b-1.md

 Much of the new rental housing development has occurred at the southern end of the study area --- pulled towards the intersection of W. Hundred Road (State Route 10) and Route 1, where there is a dense concentration of retail shopping options.

 This study focuses its research on the six census tracts that straddle the Route 1 corridor from the Richmond-Chesterfield County border to the north and State Route 10 to the south.
-This encompasses portions of the Bensley, Bellwood, and northern Chester.
+This encompasses portions of the Bensley, Bellwood, and northern Chester neighborhoods.

 <iframe src="maps/r1_neighborhoods.html" width="100%" height="500px" data-external="1" style="border:none;"></iframe>